Introduction to the COT Report

 What Is the COT Report?

-The Commitment of Traders (COT) report is published every Friday by the US Commodity Futures Trading Commission (CFTC).
-It discloses the net long and short positions of three groups of traders in futures markets, including currency futures — a transparent proxy for positioning in spot forex.
+The Commitment of Traders (COT) report is published every Friday at 3:30 PM ET by the US Commodity Futures Trading Commission (CFTC).
+It discloses the net long and short positions of three groups of traders in US futures markets — including currency futures on the CME, a transparent proxy for positioning in spot forex.

-Commercial Traders (Hedgers): Corporations and institutions using futures to hedge currency exposure from their core business.
-They are contrarian by nature — they sell currency futures when their business makes them long the currency (e.g., a US exporter hedging future dollar receipts).
+Commercial Traders (Hedgers): Corporations and institutions using futures to hedge currency exposure from core business.
+Contrarian by nature — they sell what they earn and buy what they spend.
+Their extreme positioning often precedes major reversals.

-Non-Reportable Positions (Small Speculators): Everyone below the reporting threshold — often called "dumb money."
-Their positioning is often a contrarian indicator, peaking at the wrong time.
+Non-Reportable Positions (Small Speculators): Traders below the reporting threshold.
+Their aggregate positioning is often contrarian — maximum long at peaks, maximum short at troughs.